Flag of Colorado: Flags used prior to official adoption

+Official adoption

-Colorado joined the union as the 38th state with the approval of President Ulysses S. Grant on August 1, 1876.
-An unofficial banner, consisting simply of the state seal on a blue background, was used beginning that year.
-The state did not have an official flag until 1907, when a design incorporating parts of the state seal complete with the state motto, Nil sine numine, Latin for "Nothing without Providence or Deity", was adopted.
+The state did not have an official flag until April 9, 1907, when a design incorporating parts of the state seal complete with the state motto, Nil sine numine, Latin for "Nothing without Providence or Deity", was adopted.
+The flag was made by Mrs. J. J. Hagerman.
 This flag proved unpopular, as only one physical flag was ever produced and it was never flown publicly.
 Rather, it sat unused in a custodial closet within the Colorado State Capitol Building.

 The origin of the modern flag of Colorado can be traced to a meeting of the Denver chapter of the Daughters of the American Revolution (DAR) held on November 14, 1910.
 Those present at the meeting were unaware of the flag that had been adopted three years earlier, and came up with the idea to design a flag for the state under the impression that none existed.
 The DAR members created a committee which was receiving designs by the next month, and decided to support one design that contained three horizontal stripes of red, white, and red, with the state seal in the middle.
 Then-state senator William H. Sharpley assisted in getting the flag bill through the legislature with relative ease, though the design ultimately proved unpopular.
 A new design was submitted by Andrew Carlisle Carson, with horizontal stripes of blue, white, and blue, with a red "C" and a gold disk within the "C" both in the middle and offset slightly to the hoist side of the flag.